jasonKuzhitharayil9192007/get_me_if_you_can/README.md

 # Get me if you can
 \\ this is the game that I want to make without any external help or as a white hat project //

-this game's name is Maze Escape
+this game's name is get me if you can

 Goal/Rules of the game:
-there is a hunter, and there is a victim. the cop has to try to get the victum. the victum has to try to get a ruby in the center of the maze.
+there is a hunter, and there is a victim. the cop has to try to get the victim. the victim has to try to get a ruby in the center of the maze.

 if the hunter succeeds, he gets a point. if the victim succeeds, he gets a point.